FelixLabelle/felixlabelle.github.io/drafts/fun_with_words_nyt_connections.md

 I decided to frame this problem as a generative one.
 There are other framings, see the next steps for those.
 I chose this framing since it seemed like a strong and easy to implement baseline.
 The model is used to generate a structured output that indicates which words are grouped together.
 The following subsections explore the setup of the experiments and different design decisions.

+The code used to run the experiments can be [found here](https://github.com/FelixLabelle/connections_solver/blob/main/generate_experiments.py).

 ### Dataset